kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/cooperation.md

 * My PhD thesis is entitled "Cooperation against the odds: a study on the political economy of local development in a country with small firms and small farms".
 It can be accessed [here](http://etheses.lse.ac.uk/4307/).

+## Scholarships, grants and awards

+* ESRC Postdoctoral Fellowship, January-December 2022

+* London School of Economics, Full PhD Scholarship, 2016-2020

+* Early Career Workshop Award, Society for the Advancement of Socio-Economics (SASE), 2019 (awarded on a competitive basis to 14 early career researchers, enabling them to participate at a career development workshop and covering the registration, travel and accommodation costs of attending SASE’s annual conference in New York)

+* UACES Travel Scholarship, 2018 (competitive grant awarded by the Academic Association for Contemporary European Studies for my PhD fieldwork)

 ## Next steps

 1. Journal articles in progress: